Maikor/DEVNET-1980-CL-Cancun-2019/_wkinstructions/2019-10-18-step-2-salt-concepts.md

 ## Salt Vocabulary

-Salt was born as a distributed remote execution system used to execute commands and query data on remote nodes, or “minions”, either individually or by arbitrary selection criteria, or “targeting”.
+Salt was born as a distributed remote execution system used to execute commands and query data on remote nodes, or `minions`, either individually or by arbitrary selection criteria, or `targeting`.

 Salt has been extended to a configuration management system, capable of maintaining remote nodes in defined states (for example, ensuring that specific packages are installed and specific services are running).
-There are lots of components in Salt and I’m sure I’ve missed others! master, the server that runs the core services to communicate with Salt minions.
-It also contains the key store for encryption between the minions. minions, the agents that run a micro version of Salt for local execution and communication back to the master. engines, Salt Engines are long-running, external system processes that leverage Salt. states, or formulas, files that contain YAML and templated data to configure minions.
+There are lots of components in Salt!

+- `master`, the server that runs the core services to communicate with Salt minions.
+It also contains the key store for encryption between the minions.

+- `minions`, the agents that run a micro version of Salt for local execution and communication back to the master.

+- `engines`, Salt Engines are long-running, external system processes that leverage Salt.

+- `states, or formulas`, files that contain YAML and templated data to configure minions.
 The templating engine is also very flexible.
 It’s not limited to Jinja, but also chetah, genshi, mako (very important for those from a Puppet background), wempy or even pure python.

 Minions (proxy or regular) can be targeted using grains, pillars or identifiers.
-There are other targeting plugins (and you can develop your own, based on something like a SQL query or a KVP store). grains, Salt comes with an interface to derive information about the underlying system.
-This is called the grains interface, because it presents salt with grains of information.
+There are other targeting plugins (and you can develop your own, based on something like a SQL query or a KVP store).

+- `grains`, Salt comes with an interface to derive information about the underlying system.
+This is called the grains interface, because it presents Salt with grains of information.
 Grains are collected for the operating system, domain name, IP address, kernel, OS type, memory, and many other system properties.
-The grains interface is made available to Salt modules and components so that the right salt minion commands are automatically available on the right systems. pillars, A pillar is an interface for Salt designed to offer global values that can be distributed to minions.
+The grains interface is made available to Salt modules and components so that the right Salt minion commands are automatically available on the right systems.

+- `pillars`, A pillar is an interface for Salt designed to offer global values that can be distributed to minions.
 A pillar is a free form resource of data (that can be either JSON, YAML or whatever you need), and can either be stored in files, or externally.
 This is a unique property of Salt and allows integration with other systems where a shared data store would be of value (e.g. an ITSM or asset register).

-For data fetching you can also return data from minions and store it in the salt mine to be used in other tasks like template-based state configuration.
+For data fetching you can also return data from minions and store it in the Salt `mine` to be used in other tasks like template-based state configuration.
 Unlike Ansible (which only supports YAML), this can be in a variety of formats.

 ## YAML